-When you are shopping for a new furnace, air conditioner or water heater, the most important part is choosing the right Heating and Cooling contractor.
+When you are shopping for a new furnace, air conditioner or water heater, the most important part is knowing how to hire a heating contractor.

-If you choose the wrong one, you risk having multiple problems with your new unit and the overall sale.
+If you hire a heating contractor who does’t meet your needs, you risk having multiple problems with your new HVAC system.

 Remember that as much as half of the energy used in your home goes to heating and cooling; so making smart decisions about your home’s heating, ventilating, and air conditioning system have a substantial effect on your utility bills – and your comfort.